viamrobotics/docs/docs/installation/install/linux-install.md

 This is more common when setting up viam-server on a Raspberry Pi or something that will essentially only be turned on when you want to use the robot, so you want viam-server to start every time on boot.

-The following command will create a systemd service file at <file>/etc/systemd/system/viam-server.service</file> and set it to start on boot, using a config placed at <file>/etc/viam.json</file>.
+The following command will create a systemd service file at `/etc/systemd/system/viam-server.service` and set it to start on boot, using a config placed at `/etc/viam.json`.
-It will also move the actual binary (AppImage) to `/usr/local/bin/viam-server` (regardless of the previous filename.)
+It will also move the actual binary (AppImage) to `/usr/local/bin/viam-server` (regardless of the previous filename).
 Run the following command:

 ```bash
 sudo ./viam-server --aix-install
 ```

 To connect this viam-server with a [Viam app](https://app.viam.com) robot, navigate to your robot page on [https://app.viam.com](https://app.viam.com).
-At the top right of the **SETUP** tab, click **COPY VIAM-SERVER CONFIG** and paste it into <file>/etc/viam.json</file>.
+At the top right of the **SETUP** tab, click **COPY VIAM-SERVER CONFIG** and paste it into `/etc/viam.json`.

 Start the service by running: